Weather

 Where to Go

-Quito & Highlands: Wet weather inclines one to do Ecuador's numerous indoor activities, especially in cosmopolitan cities Quito and Cuenca.
+Quito & Highlands: Wet weather inclines one to take part in Ecuador's numerous indoor activities, especially in cosmopolitan cities Quito and Cuenca.
 This is a good month to visit Termas de Papallacta, Ecuador's most famous thermal baths.
-Or visit Mindo in the cloud forests for some great February birdwatching.
+Or visit Mindo in the cloud forests for some great February bird-watching.

-Oriente/Amazon: Generally speaking, as wet season is continuing then you want to go to the places where you can get out on the water.
-Tena is good for a visit now due to its superb white-water rafting.
-Boat trips in Parque Nacional Yasuni are enjoyable too as higher water levels mean smaller tributaries can be accessed.
+Oriente/Amazon: Generally speaking, as the wet season continues, you want to go to the places where you can get out on the water.
+Tena is a good place to visit now for its superb whitewater rafting.
+Boat trips in Parque Nacional Yasuni are enjoyable too, as higher water levels allow access to smaller tributaries.

 What to Do

 Quito & Highlands: Check out stunning churches like Quito Old Town's Iglesia de la Compañia de Jesús, or museums like Cuenca's Museo del Banco Central Pumapungo.
-Or try birdwatching in Mindo, where February is one of the best months because of the many migratory birds.
+Or try bird-watching in Mindo, where February is one of the best months for seeing many migratory birds.

-Oriente/Amazon: As this is generally wet season, white-water rafting on the many rivers churning off the eastern slopes of the Andes and into the jungle is popular.
-In Parque Nacional Yasuni, water levels are getting high and wildlife watching trips by canoe are popular because many animals, including migratory birds, like to come out onto the trees to escape rising water levels and warm themselves.
+Oriente/Amazon: As this is generally the wet season, whitewater rafting on the many rivers churning off the eastern slopes of the Andes and into the jungle is popular.
+In Parque Nacional Yasuni, water levels are rising, and wildlife-watching trips by canoe are popular because many animals, including migratory birds, like to come out onto the trees to escape rising water and warm themselves.

 Conversely, cities like Puyo, close to the serene travelers' hangout of Banos, are actually enjoying some of their driest weather right now: a good time to do a rainforest trip in this central part of the Ecuadorian Amazon, where walking on jungle paths leads to good sightings of snakes and spiders.

-Desert Coastal Strip & Galapagos: Lie on a beach or try some surfing: February is one of the best months of the year for breaks, both on the coast and in the Galapagos.
-Also on the Galapagos, it's bird nesting season, as well as nesting for the green sea turtle, so watching the wildlife at this time of year is fantastic.
+Desert Coastal Strip & Galápagos: Lie on a beach or try some surfing: February is one of the best months of the year for breaks, both on the coast and in the Galápagos.
+Also, in the Galápagos, it's bird-nesting season, as well as green sea turtle nesting, so watching the wildlife at this time of year is fantastic.

-Carnaval: As with elsewhere in South America, Carnaval is a huge party, taking place on the final weekend and last days leading up to Ash Wednesday (Lent), which is almost always in February.
-Expect parades, water, and foam fights and lots of music and dancing.
+Carnaval, Nationwide.
+As with elsewhere in South America, Carnaval is a huge party, taking place on the final weekend and the last days leading up to Ash Wednesday (Lent), which is almost always in February.
+Expect parades, water, and foam fights, and lots of music and dancing.

-Fiesta de Frutas y Flores: Final fortnight of February.
-Ambato for a second month in succession is the center of festival action with this festival celebrating fruits and flowers, and full of themed parades and pageantry.
+Fiesta de Frutas y Flores, Ambato.
+Final two weeks of February.
+Ambato for a second month in succession is the center of festival action, with this festival celebrating fruits and flowers, and full of themed parades and pageantry.
 An annual 'Queen of Ambato' gets crowned during festivities.

 More Helpful Information